acierto/xld-hello-world/README.md

 `dockerImage` | presence of this property makes the setup of Deploy be a container based, which will be pulled from the specified docker repository.
 `version` | here you specify the version of Deploy you want to spin up.
 `httpPort` | is an optional field, if you don't specify it, the random port will be used.
 It's a good option when you run several tests in parallel on the same computer, and you don't want them to clash by using the same port.
 `yamlPatches` | here you can apply overrides to a default files.
 Very handy in case you have to modify several fields only.

-If you have to modify a lot of properties, it is better to use `overlays` and provide a complete file.
+If you have to modify the complete property file, it is better to use `overlays` and provide a complete file.
 More about it  you can check in plugin docs: https://github.com/xebialabs/integration-server-gradle-plugin

 The server label, which is displayed on a top navigation bar is possible to configure in `deploy-server.yaml` which is a part of central configuration.